THE FIRSTBORN AMONG MANY BRETHREN

-Consequently, God destroyed by the flood all the living beings from the face of the earth except Noah, his family and some animals.
-However, as the sons of Noah multiplied, iniquities, wickedness and corruption also multiplied.
+Consequently, God destroyed all living beings from the face of the earth by the flood except Noah, his family, and some animals.
+However, as the sons of Noah multiplied, iniquities, wickedness, and corruption also multiplied.

 10 As it is written: “There is none righteous, no, not one;